dd-mahn/travel-booking-website/README.md

 # TravelScott
-This is my school project which was built with MERN stack(MongoDB - ExpressJs - ReactJs - NodeJs).
-The purpose is to develop a fully functional travel website with nice and unique UI/UX.
-Until 24/11/2023. this project was 80% completed.
-Soon I will upgrade it with a DSS function(act like an AI assistant) for traveling suggestions.
+This school project was crafted using the robust MERN stack, incorporating MongoDB, ExpressJs, ReactJs, and NodeJs.
+The primary objective was to create a fully functional travel website featuring a visually appealing and distinctive UI/UX design.
+As of November 24, 2023, the project had reached an impressive 80% completion milestone.
+Future plans involve enhancing its capabilities by integrating a Decision Support System (DSS) function, designed to function as an AI assistant, providing valuable travel suggestions and further augmenting the overall user experience.
+Stay tuned for the upcoming upgrades!

 How to test:
 /frontend: `npm start`